-In this procedure, the national central banks directly contact one or a few domestic counterparties, which are selected according to the criteria specified in Section 2.2.
-According to the precise instructions given by the ECB, the national central banks decide whether to enter into a deal with the counterparties.
-The transactions are settled through the national central banks.
+In this procedure, the NCBs directly contact one or a few domestic counterparties, which are selected according to the criteria specified in Section 2.2.
+According to the precise instructions given by the ECB, the NCBs decide whether to enter into a deal with the counterparties.
+The transactions are settled through the NCBs.

-If the Governing Council of the ECB were to decide that, under exceptional circumstances, bilateral operations could also be executed by the ECB itself (or by one or a few national central banks acting as the operating arm of the ECB), the procedures for such operations would be adapted accordingly.
-In this case, the ECB (or the national central bank(s) acting as the operating arm of the ECB) would directly contact one or a few counterparties in the euro area, selected according to the criteria specified in Section 2.2.
-The ECB (or the national central bank(s) acting as the operating arm of the ECB) would decide whether to enter into a deal with the counterparties.
-The transactions would nevertheless be settled in a decentralised manner through the national central banks.
+If the Governing Council of the ECB were to decide that, under exceptional circumstances, bilateral operations could also be executed by the ECB itself (or by one or a few NCBs acting as the operating arm of the ECB), the procedures for such operations would be adapted accordingly.
+In this case, the ECB (or the NCB(s) acting as the operating arm of the ECB) would directly contact one or a few counterparties in the euro area, selected according to the criteria specified in Section 2.2.
+The ECB (or the NCB(s) acting as the operating arm of the ECB) would decide whether to enter into a deal with the counterparties.
+The transactions would nevertheless be settled in a decentralised manner through the NCBs.